Karnataka assembly poll results: Counting across 36 centres to decide fate of 2,615 candidates | www.lokmattimes.com

 Karnataka assembly poll results: Counting across 36 centres to decide fate of 2,615 candidates

-Bengaluru (Karnataka) [India], May 12 : Karnataka election result 2023 will be announced on Saturday, three days after the voting concluded to elect the 224 members of the state Assembly.
+Bengaluru (Karnataka) [India], May 13 : The counting of votes for the aggressively contested Karnataka assembly elections 2023 will be held on Saturday, three days after the voting concluded to elect the 224 members of the state Assembly.

 Record turnout